- What's New

 Function

-This API is used to create and bind the LDAP configuration.
-Lightweight Directory Access Protocol (LDAP) is a standard protocol used for accessing and controlling directory servers.
-An LDAP server can centrally manage the relationship between users and groups.
-After an LDAP server is bound, when a user accesses a file in your file system, SFS Turbo accesses your LDAP server for user authentication and obtains the relationship between users and groups.
+This API is used to bind to an LDAP server.
+Lightweight Directory Access Protocol (LDAP) is a standard protocol used for directory server access and control.
+An LDAP server can centrally manage the ownerships of users and groups.
+After you bind your file system to an LDAP server, when a user accesses a file in the file system, SFS Turbo will access your LDAP server for user authentication and obtain the user and group ownerships.
 In this way, standards Linux file UGO permissions are checked.
-To use this function, you need to first set up an LDAP server.
-SFS Turbo only supports LDAP v3 currently.
-Common directory servers that provide LDAP access include OpenLDAP (Linux) and Active Directory (Windows).
+To use this function, you need to first set up an LDAP server (SFS Turbo only supports LDAP v3 currently).
+Common directory servers that provide LDAP services include OpenLDAP (Linux) and Active Directory (Windows).
 The implementation varies depending on the directory server.
-When binding an LDAP server, you need to specify the corresponding schema.
-If the configured schema is incorrect, SFS Turbo cannot obtain the correct user and group information.
-As a result, users may fail to access files in the file system.
+When binding to an LDAP server, you need to specify the corresponding schema.
+If an incorrect schema is configured, SFS Turbo cannot obtain the correct user and group information, and users will fail to access files in the file system.
 Schemas that SFS Turbo supports include:

 -